 Walker and Colt had met in New York as Colt was recovering from the financial downturn.
 The product of their collaboration was the new weapon which, despite early design problems, was considered to be a considerable improvement over the rifles and pistols then in general use, many of which were still single shot weapons.
 The new Colt was a six shot .44 caliber revolver compared with the former Paterson Colt that fired five shots.
 It measured 15.5 inches in length and weighed 4.5 pounds.
 It was loaded one chamber at a time and each frame had a built in loading lever.
 The hammer was manually cocked and the trigger caused it to connect that chamber’s percussion cap.
 In all, only about 1,100 “Walker” Colts were made, making them extremely valuable today, but they became quite popular in the west.
 Although it was manufactured only for a couple of years ending in 1847, it remained the most powerful handgun produced for many decades.

 Walker returned to Texas and after some training, embarked for Mexico in May of 1847.
 The troops made their way to Vera Cruz where a shipment of the new Colt revolvers reached them.
-They later reached the old Perote Castle where Walker and the rest of the Mier captives had once been held.
+It’s unknown whether they were widely distributed at that time, but at least it is believed that the shipment reached the Army.
+The troops later arrived at the old Perote Castle where Walker and the rest of the Mier captives had once been held.
 Legend had it that when he had been a captive there, Walker had buried a dime at the prison flagpole, vowing to return at some later date to replace the Mexican flag with one of his own, which he did.

 Walker and his men continued on, hoping to engage Texas’ old foe, Santa Anna.
 A few months later however, Walker was mortally wounded on October 9, 1847 as he led a charge into Huamantla, Tlexcala, Mexico.
 At the time of his death, he was only 30 years old.
 Walker was first buried on site at a residence there in Mexico, but in 1848 his remains were removed to Texas and he was officially interred in San Antonio in 1856 on April 21, the twentieth anniversary of San Jacinto Day.